iakhator/unacast-crawler/README.md

   - Navigate to AWS check that lamda, api-gateway, SQS and dynamoDb are created using the `serverless.yml`.
 Configure it to your choice.
 There is one more thing that need to be done before using the endpoints.
 - Navigate to the Simple Service Queue(SQS) services on AWS , open the Queue created then copy the arn `arn:aws:sqs:us-east-1:1123353635:Queue_Name
+- Replace the `queueURL variable value` with the copide sqs arn.
+NB: do this before testing the api.
 - Now you can start using the endpoints to schedule the url for crawling and also getting the results.